 The crochet brick stitch is a vintage stitch pattern that has been called by a few different names over the years.
-Whether you call it the crazy stitch, the crazy shell, or the brick stitch, this crochet stitch is one that is fun to work and attractive to the eye.
-It is made using basic crochet stitches, so an advanced beginner should find it possible to crochet this stitch without a problem.
+Whether you call it the crazy stitch, the crazy shell, or the brick stitch, this crochet stitch is fun to work and attractive to the eye.
+It is made using basic crochet stitches, so an advanced beginner should be able to crochet this stitch without a problem.

 Crazy Stitch: Row 1

 Begin with a foundation chain that is a multiple of 3 + 1.
 (For example, try a starting chain of 19, which is 3 times 6 + 1.)
 Then follow these instructions:

 - 3 dc in 4th ch from hook

 - Sk 3, sc in next ch, ch 3, 3 dc in same ch